 Golden syrup is obtained from the first boiling of the sugarcane and is lighter in colour and flavour.
 It has a texture similar to honey and is much sweeter and more buttery in taste compared to black treacle.

-While they can sometimes be substituted for each other in recipes depending on the desired outcome, they will impart different flavors and colours to the finished bake.
+While they can sometimes be substituted for each other in recipes depending on the desired outcome, they will impart different flavours and colours to the finished bake.
 In parkin biscuits, replacing black treacle with golden syrup will result in a lighter, sweeter biscuit.

 Yes, black treacle can be replaced if its difficult to source.
 You can use molasses for a similar rich treacle flavour, although molasses can be a bit stronger so perhaps go with a mild molasses.
 Golden syrup is a lighter, sweeter alternative that will still give you the stickiness and moisture that the treacle provides, but with a milder taste.